zeon-studio/hugoplate/content/english/technical-editing/_index.md

 ## The process

-The following outlines the ideal process, the happy path, but some minor changes might occur, depending on when I get the pattern etc.
+The following outlines the ideal process, but I don't disclose every detail here that could be considered business information.

 **Step 1.** — You [contact me](/contact) for availability.
 Please include the following files and info, if you have them: